Nomad Definition

 The Global Financial Crisis has arguably had a bigger impact on the rise of location independent workers than anything else.

-Whilst the WWW, smartphones and laptops had been around for 10 years plus it was the lack of jobs following the GFC that created an effect where people had to move location or travel more to get a job or do business.
+Whilst the WWW, smartphones and laptops had been around for 10 years plus, in 2007/2008, it was the lack of jobs following the GFC that created an effect where people had to move location or travel more to get a job or do business.

 Business and work were being found in other parts of the country or world and people had to move there to earn some money.